ad-freiburg/pdfact/README.md

 Optional Arguments:

     -h, --help             show this help message and exit --format <format>      Defines the format in which the text output should be written.
 Choose from: [txt, xml, json].
     --unit <unit>          Defines the text unit to extract.
-Choose from:[txt, xml, json].
+Choose from:[characters, blocks, words, areas, paragraphs, lines].
     --role [<role> [<role> ...]]
                            Defines one or more semantic role(s) in order to filter the chosen  text  units  in  the  text output (and visualization if the --visualize option is given) by those roles.
 If not specified, all text units will be included, regardless  of their semantic roles.
 Choose from: [figure, appendix, keywords, heading, footer, acknowledgments, caption, toc, abstract, footnote,  body,  itemize-item,  title,  reference,  affiliation,  general-terms,  formula, header, categories, table, authors]
     --visualize <path>     Defines a path to a file where pdfact should write a visualization of the text  output (that is a PDF file where the chosen elements are surrounded by bounding boxes).
 If not specified, no visualization will be created.
     --debug [<level>]      Defines the verbosity of debug messages.
 The level defines the minimum level of severity required for a message to be logged.
 Choose from:
                             4 ERROR
                             3 WARN
                             2 INFO
                             1 DEBUG
                             0 OFF

 #### Example